Callista Gingrich: Multimedia productions

 After leaving the House Committee on Agriculture in 2007, Gingrich served as president of Gingrich Productions, a multimedia production company which she founded with her husband.
 They produce historical and public policy documentary films, publish books and newsletters, and make speeches, television, and radio appearances.

-Together, they hosted nine documentaries, including The First American, Divine Mercy: The Canonization of John Paul II, A City Upon A Hill, America at Risk, Nine Days that Changed the World, Ronald Reagan: Rendezvous with Destiny, Rediscovering God in America, Rediscovering God in America II: Our Heritage, and We Have the Power.
+Together, they hosted ten documentaries, including Journey to America, The First American, Divine Mercy: The Canonization of John Paul II, A City Upon A Hill, America at Risk, Nine Days that Changed the World, Ronald Reagan: Rendezvous with Destiny, Rediscovering God in America, Rediscovering God in America II: Our Heritage, and We Have the Power.
 The films have sold several thousand copies.

 Gingrich authored seven children's books featuring Ellis the Elephant, including Sweet Land of Liberty, about American exceptionalism, and Land of the Pilgrims' Pride, about colonial America.
 Both were on The New York Times Best Seller list of Children's Picture Books.
 Yankee Doodle Dandy, about the American Revolution, was released in 2013.
 From Sea to Shining Sea, about the expedition of Lewis and Clark and the early years of the United States, was released in October 2014.
 Christmas in America, about the history of Christmas in the United States, was released in October 2015.
 Hail to the Chief, about United States presidents, was released in October 2016.
 Remember the Ladies, about United States first ladies, was released in October 2017.

 Gingrich co-authored Rediscovering God in America with her husband, Newt Gingrich.
 She also co-authored a photobook, Ronald Reagan: Rendezvous with Destiny, with Newt Gingrich and Dave Bossie.
 Gingrich is the voice for several of her husband's audiobooks.

 Ambassador

 President Donald Trump nominated Gingrich to be the United States Ambassador to the Holy See in May 2017, and the United States Senate confirmed the nomination on October 16, 2017.
 On December 22, 2017, Gingrich presented her credentials to Pope Francis and officially assumed the duties of United States Ambassador to the Holy See.
 She was the 11th U.S. Ambassador to the Holy See since formal relations were established in 1984 under President Ronald Reagan.

 Gingrich assumed the role of Ambassador after several instances of high-profile criticism of Donald Trump and his policies by Pope Francis and his allies.
 During her tenure, Gingrich focused on advancing areas of common ground between Washington and the Vatican, including defending religious freedom and combatting human trafficking.
 In June 2018, Gingrich helped return a letter written by Christopher Columbus that had been stolen from the Vatican Archives.
-She also highlighted the role of women religious on the frontlines of the COVID-19 pandemic and in conflict zones and helped Samaritan’s Purse bring an emergency field hospital, doctors and nurses to an area of northern Italy hit hard by COVID-19.
+She also highlighted the role of women religious on the frontlines of the COVID-19 pandemic and in conflict zones and helped Samaritan's Purse bring an emergency field hospital, doctors and nurses to an area of northern Italy hit hard by COVID-19.

+In December 2024, Trump nominated her to be United States Ambassador to Switzerland.